amylour/everneed/README.md

 - **Sale Section**: Inclusion of a sale section for Admin to add stock that is ready to be offered at a discounted price.

-- **Product Slugs**: Using Django-Slugify, the future version of Everneed will ensure that the products name is displayed in the URL.
+- **Product Slugs**: Using Django-Slugify, the future version of Everneed will ensure that the product's name is displayed in the URL.

 # Technologies & Languages Used